greg212/trainin/text/graphs.md

 Topological sorting is possible only for DAG.

-Depth-first search based algorithm loops through each node of the graph, in an arbitrary order, initiating a depth-first search that terminates when it hits any node that has already been visited since the beginning of the topological sort or the node has no outgoing edges (i.e. a leaf node):
+Depth-first search based algorithm loops through each node of the graphs.SnakesNladders, in an arbitrary order, initiating a depth-first search that terminates when it hits any node that has already been visited since the beginning of the topological sort or the node has no outgoing edges (i.e. a leaf node):